emmajanedrews/base-template/_posts/2018-02-22-free-home-buyer-seminar.md

 <center>&nbsp;</center>

 The Buyer Babes are teaming up with Bay Equity to put on this Free Seminar for home buyers.
 Please spread the word, invite your clients, friends, enemies, anyone with a pulse and a credit score!
 The flier is attached and the links are below.
-Dinner is free and RSVP is required through **[Eventbrite](https://www.eventbrite.com/e/free-first-time-home-buyer-seminar-tickets-43112795532)**.<br><br>Thank you everyone!
+Dinner is free and RSVP is required through **[Eventbrite](https://www.eventbrite.com/e/free-first-time-home-buyer-seminar-tickets-43112795532)**.

+**[View Flier Here](https://s3.amazonaws.com/vyralmarketing/Jeremy-Larkin/Home+Buyer+Seminar.jpg)**<br><br>Thank you everyone!
 Have a lovely night.